HebiRobotics/hebi_cpp_api_ros_examples/README.md

 To launch an example, run `roslaunch hebi_ros_cpp_api_examples <example name>`.

+(if you haven't yet, you will need to run `source devel/setup.sh` first)

 Depending on the example, different actions and messages are supported.
 See the `README.md` files in the individual example directories for commands for each examples.